Matroid-Based TSP Rounding for Half-Integral Solutions: Analysis Part II: The -Join and Charging

 \item[(ii)] Only one of the edges incident to $v_S$, say edge $a$, is external for $P$.
 By \Cref{clm:boundary-degrees}, $P$ is a degree set, and in the worst case, a $K_5$ degree set since $\gamma \geq \tau$.
-The charge is maximized when $a$ is a cycle edge, in which case the expected charge to $e$ is at most Since $a$ and $b$ are settled at different levels, the parity of the cut $C$ is unbiased, either conditioning on the process inside $P$ or else outside $P$, which makes the above expression $p(\nf\beta4 + \nf{5\gamma}{4})$, and the net expected decrease to be
+The charge is maximized when $a$ is a cycle edge, in which case the expected charge to $e$ is at most